Healthcare Alternative Data: Signal + HIPAA Bounds

 Where Healthcare Alt-Data Signal Lives: Three Lanes

-A buyer sourcing across all three lanes gets a compound view — claims-adjacent tells you what got prescribed and procured, mobility aggregates tell you where utilization is shifting at the population level, and survey panels tell you what patients report about adherence, side-effects, and switching intent.
-Any one lane alone is partial; the stack is where the analytics work gets done.
-For the life-sciences and payer framing see healthcare data: privacy-safe signals for life sciences and payer analytics.
+A buyer sourcing all three lanes gets a compound view — claims-adjacent shows what was prescribed and procured, mobility aggregates show where utilization shifts at population level, and survey panels show adherence, side effects, and switching intent.
+Any one lane alone is partial; the stack is where analytics work gets done.
+Conflating lanes is the most common procurement mistake.
+Document which lane each model consumes before seed match testing.

 What HIPAA Actually Covers — And What It Doesn't